noticz/QuickSwitch/README.md

 > User Interface Privilege Isolation (UIPI) implements restrictions in the Windows subsystem that prevent lower-privilege applications from sending messages or installing hooks in higher-privilege processes.
 Higher-privilege applications are permitted to send messages to lower-privilege processes.
 UIPI doesn't interfere with or change the behavior of messages between applications at the same privilege (or integrity) level.

 You can also [disable UAC](https://superuser.com/a/1773044) and use low-level or powerful antivirus _(Crowdstrike, Eset Endpoint Security)_ for full control over running applications.
 Modern viruses [does not require admin privileges](https://security.stackexchange.com/a/183149) to interact with the system.
-However, they can obtain admin rights by [exploiting a vulnerability]([https://security.stackexchange.com/a/49370](https://community.spiceworks.com/t/how-does-malware-actually-gain-admin-access-to-a-pc-without-av/329471)) or by modifying access rights to its directory.
+However, they can obtain admin rights by [exploiting Windows vulnerability](https://community.spiceworks.com/t/how-does-malware-actually-gain-admin-access-to-a-pc-without-av/329471).
 </details>

 ## Installation